privateprep/coding-space-website/src/pages/blog/2022-08-11-what-coding-level-is-my-child-ready-for.md

       Books for
       Kids](https://www.thecodingspace.com/blog/2022-06-02-coding-books-for-kids/).
 ---
 At The Coding Space, we are committed to providing our young coders with an education closely tailored to their skill & experience levels to ensure that each and every coding superhero is challenged without getting discouraged.
 Whether your child is new to coding or already building their own games and websites, our coding classes will promote their growth within a safe, supportive environment!
 You let us know where they are; we’ll get them where they want to go.
-Scan through our offerings at each experience level at our blog below.
+Scan through our offerings at each experience level below.